qubitsfan/qubitsfan.github.io/README.md

 # qubitsfan.github.io
-this is a academic personal page
+this is an academic personal page